 Hidden in the back of the historic Raymond restaurant is the world-renowned cocktail bar that shakes craft cocktails with hand-cut ice, freshly-squeezed juices and a hand selected arsenal of quality spirits.
 The wine list features a selection of domestic and international wines from both partner and boutique wineries.
 Details→

 This iconic mid-century diner is known for its burger, pies and hand mixed sodas.
 Details→

 This Bavarian Bierhaus offers a beer garden in a historic alleyway.
 You’ll find the expected German craft beer selection, some unique German-inspired taps and exceptionally great cocktails.
 Details→

-This watering hole offers a great outdoor terrace and large windows swing open to bring the outdoors in.
-Choose from a large selection of craft beer and cocktails and tasty pub food.
+This watering hole offers a great outdoor terrace and large windows that swing open to bring the outdoors in.
+Choose from a large selection of craft beer, cocktails and tasty pub food.
 Details→

-This is a playful bar at the intersection of Edwin Alley and Mills Place, and features great programming like love jazz on Wednesdays.
+This is a playful bar at the intersection of Edwin Alley and Mills Place, and features great programming like live jazz on Wednesdays.
 Details→

 From vintage threads to California Coastal boutiques, here are the shops you need to know about.

 MOHAWK GENERAL STORE (WOMEN)